Self-restrained Triplet Loss for Accurate Masked Face Recognition: Related Work

 Li et al. \cite{li2021cropping} proposed to use an attention-based method to train a face recognition model to learn from the periocular area of masked faces.
-The presented method show improvement in the masked face recognition performance, however, the proposed approach is only tested on simulated masked face datasets and essentially only maps the problem into a periocular recognition problem.
+The presented method showed improvement in the masked face recognition performance.
+However, the proposed approach is only tested on simulated masked face datasets, and it essentially only maps the problem into a periocular recognition problem.
 A recent preprint by \cite{anwar2020masked} presented a small dataset of 269 unmasked and masked face images of 53 identities crawled from the internet.
-The work proposed to fine-tune Facenet model \cite{DBLP:journals/corr/SchroffKP15} using simulated masked face images to improve the recognition accuracy.
-However, the proposed solution is only tested using a small database (269 images).
-Wang et al. \cite{wang2020masked} presented three datasets crawled from the internet for face recognition, detection, and simulated masked faces.
-The face recognition dataset contains 5000 masked face images of 525 identities, and 90000 unmasked face images of the same 525 identities.
-The authors claim to improve the verification accuracy from 50\% to 95\% on the masked face.
-However, they did not provide any information about the evaluation protocol, proposed solution, or implementation details.
-Moreover, the published part of the dataset does not contain pairs of unmasked-masked images for most of the identities \footnote{\url{https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset}}.
-Thus, such a dataset could be more suitable for face mask detection \cite{loey2021hybrid,wang2021wearmask,qin2020identifying} than face recognition purpose.
-Recently, a rapid number of researches are published to address the detection of wearing a face mask \cite{loey2021hybrid,wang2021wearmask,qin2020identifying}.
-These studies did not directly address the effect of wearing a mask on the performance of face recognition or presenting a solution to improve masked face recognition.
-As reported in a previous study \cite{DBLP:conf/biosig/DamerGCBKK20,DHS-Rally-2020}, face recognition systems might fail in detecting a masked face.
-Thus, a face recognition system could benefit from the detection of face mask to improve the face detection, alignment and cropping as they are an essential preprocessing stpdf for feature extraction.
+The work proposed to fine-tune FaceNet model \cite{DBLP:journals/corr/SchroffKP15} using simulated masked face images to improve the recognition accuracy.
+However, the proposed solution is only tested using a small dataset (269 images).
+Recently, a rapid number of researches are published to address the detection of wearing a face mask \cite{loey2021hybrid,qin2020identifying}.
+These studies did not directly address the effect of wearing a mask on face recognition performance or presenting a solution to improve masked face recognition.